Kissin' Cousins (soundtrack): Content

 Ten soundtrack songs were recorded by Presley with members of the Nashville A-Team during two evening sessions in September, with two distinct versions by different songwriters of the title track, one (titled "Kissin' Cousins") recorded in Presley's normal voice and the other (titled "Kissin' Cousins (No. 2)") with a mock-hillbilly twang.
 The former version of "Kissin' Cousins" would be issued as a single in February 1964, with "It Hurts Me" on the B-side.
-It would peak at number 12 on the Billboard Hot 100, its flipside making it independently to #29.
+It would peak at number 12 on the Billboard Hot 100, its flipside making it independently to No. 29.
 It became a gold record.
 "Anyone (Could Fall In Love With You)", included in the album, was omitted from the film.
 "Pappy, Won't You Please Come Home", performed by Glenda Farrell, is included in the film but omitted from the album.

 As had happened with soundtrack of Fun in Acapulco, two additional tracks, "Echoes of Love" and "(It's a) Long Lonely Highway" by Doc Pomus and Mort Shuman were taken from the aborted "lost" album sessions of May 1963, and added here to bring the running order up to twelve tracks.
-Three selections — "Once Is Enough", "One Boy, Two Little Girls", and the single — were on the 1995 soundtrack compilation, Command Performances: The Essential 60s Masters II.
+Three selections — "Once Is Enough", "One Boy, Two Little Girls", and the single – were on the 1995 soundtrack compilation, Command Performances: The Essential 60s Masters II.